The Moment of Truth (song)

 "The Moment of Truth" is a song recorded by the rock band Survivor.
 It was the first hit single with their new lead singer Jimi Jamison, originally from Cobra, who replaced Dave Bickler.
 After making the No. 1 hit "Eye of the Tiger" for Rocky III, the band was asked to perform a composed song for the 1984 film The Karate Kid.
 The song reached No. 63 on the Billboard Hot 100 on July 7, 1984, and stayed on the chart for seven weeks.
-The song was later re-issued on the Vital Signs album in 2009 by Rock Candy.
+It was later re-issued on the Vital Signs album in 2009 by Rock Candy.

 Critical reception

 In a September 1984 review, Vici MacDonald of Smash Hits called the song a "horrible example of American pomp-rock."

 Music video

 The music video shows the band performing in a Japanese-style park with mixed scenes from the movie.
-The song is written by Bill Conti, Dennis Lambert & Peter Beckett and published by Karussell Label.
+The song was written by Bill Conti, Dennis Lambert, and Peter Beckett, and was published by Karussell Label.